R-Bower/tsx-monorepo/README.md

 ### NextJS Development

-- run `yarn install`
+- run `yarn install` from the root.
-- run `yarn next-dev`.
+- run `yarn next-dev` from the root of this repository.
 Executes `yarn run dev --parallel --stream` which does the following:
   - starts `@rb/nextjs-template` in dev mode using `next dev`
   - runs `@rb/react-primitives` and `@rb/react-components` in watch mode (using `tsc`) which triggers a recompile on change (hot reloading).